Don't use Data Export for Salesforce backups and disaster recovery

 An expert evaluation of Data Export

-Eric Kintzer, Salesforce Architect at Helix and one of Gearset’s community advisors, has first-hand experience of using Data Export for backups in the past.
+Eric Kintzer, Salesforce Architect and one of Gearset’s community advisors, has first-hand experience of using Data Export for backups in the past.
 He shared this assessment of trying to restore data from the CSVs it provides:

 “Restoring data from CSVs is exceptionally difficult, especially when relationships are involved - intermediate VLOOKUP Excel columns to reconstruct relationships may be needed.
 The CSVs are large and hard to manipulate in Excel due to memory limits or row limits, and an object might span multiple CSVs.
 Restoring files or attachments is especially time-consuming.”

-Eric went on to explain how easy it can be to corrupt backup data when trying to restore: “If you open a CSV in Excel and edit it, you are almost guaranteed to get data corruption when you save the file.
-For example, a zip code such as 01234 will be saved as 1234, dates may not save in ISO format, and Excel tends to mess up fields with embedded line breaks - all of which makes these records unrestorable.”
+“If you open a CSV in Excel and edit it, you’re almost guaranteed to get data corruption when you save the file.
+For example, a zip code such as 01234 will be saved as 1234, dates may not save in ISO format, and Excel tends to mess up fields with embedded line breaks — all of which make these records unrestorable.”

 Data Export limits how often you can back up data

 With Data Export, you can only export your data once a week at most.
 And if you’re using a Professional Edition org, you can’t export data more than once a month.
 What’s more, Salesforce itself warns that a scheduled export can be delayed by as much as one week, sitting in a queue for delivery due to heavy traffic.
 The Data Export backups have to be manually downloaded, one zip file at a time from Salesforce to your local file system.
-This imposes a burden on the system administrator who has to baby sit perhaps dozens of download tasks, hoping not to forget any.
+This imposes a burden on the system administrator who has to babysit perhaps dozens of download tasks, hoping not to forget any.

 In contrast, Gearset generates daily backups automatically and efficiently.
 That’s at the very least; if you have certain objects that are constantly changing and so need an even more stringent RPO, no problem!
 You can use Gearset’s high-frequency backup jobs that run every hour.
 Consider how much data is added to your org in a typical month — or even in the average week.
 Can you afford to lose that data?